MFlisar/MaterialPreferences/README.md

 	L.d { "name = $it"}
 }

-// 2) direct read (ot recommended if not necessary) val name = UserSettingsModel.name.value
+// 2) direct read (not recommended if not necessary but may be useful in many cases => simply returns flow.first() in a blocking way) val name = UserSettingsModel.name.value

 // 3) observe a setting once